BrightDV/BoxBox/README.md

 ```

 ## Note
-I'm doing this app in my spare time, so I will appreciate feedbacks and PRs, but I can't do everyting ;).
+I'm doing this app in my spare time, so I will appreciate feedbacks and PRs.
+(I can't do everyting ;).

 Box, Box! is unofficial software and in no way associated with the Formula 1 group of companies.